-Behaviours Encourage an open environment to foster concerns and issues about the functioning and safety of team working Mi, C, ACAT, M ESLE, S 2,3 Reco ognise and respect the request for a second opinion Mi, C, ACAT, M ESLE 2,3 Reco team ognise the importance of induction for new members of a Mi, C, ACAT, M ESLE 2,3 Recognise the importance of prompt and accurate Mi, C, ACAT, 2,3 information sharing with the Primary Care team following M ESLE hospital discharge Leve I Descriptor Works well within the multidisciplinary team and recognises when assistance required from the relevant team member Demonstrates awareness of own contribution to patient safety is able to outline the roles of other team members eam and Keeps records up-to-date, legible and relevant to the safe progress of the patien Hands over care in a precise, timely and effective manner Demonstrates ability to discuss problems within a team to senior colleagues.
-Provides an analysis and plan for change 2 Demonstrates ability to work with the virtual team to develop the ability to work well in a variety of different teams, e.g. the ward team and the infection control team, and to contribute to discussion on the team's role in patient safety n control To develop the leadership skills necessary to lead teams so that they are more effective and able to deliver better, safer care Leads multidisciplinary team meetings but promotes co members ntribution from all team 3 Recognises need for optimal team dynamics and promotes conflict resolution Demonstrates ability to convey to patients after a handover of care that there is a different team, the care is continuous although
+Beha Behaviours Encourage an open environment to foster concerns and issues about the functioning and safety of teamworking Mi, C, ACAT, M ESLE, S Reco Recognise and respect the request for a second opinion Mi, C, ACAT, 2,3 M ESLE Reco tean ognise the importance of induction for new members of a Mi, C, ACAT, M ESLE 2,3 infor Recognise the importance of prompt and accurate Mi, C, ACAT, 2,3 information sharing with the Primary Care team following M ESLE hospital discharge Leve l Descriptor Works well within the multidisciplinary team and recognises when assirequired from the relevant teammember es when assistar nce is 1 Demonstrates awareness of own contribution to patient safety within a team and is able to outline the roles of other team members Keeps records up-to-date, legible and relevant to the safe progress of the patient Hands over care in a precise, timely and effective manner Demonstrates ability to discuss problems within a team to senior colleagues.
+Provides an analysis and plan for change 2 Demonstrates ability to work with the virtual team to develop the ability to well in a variety of different teams, e.g. the ward team and the infection coteam, and to contribute to discussion on the team's role in patient safety n control To develop the leadership skills necessary to lead teams so that the effective and able to deliver better, safer care s so that they are more Leads multidisciplinary team meetings but promotes cont members ribution from all team 3 Recognises need for optimal team dynamics and promotes conflict resolution Demonstrates ability to convey to patients after a handover of care that although there is a different team, the care is continuous